syslogic/php-hms/README.md

   The "App Secret" is being passed as the `client_secret`.
 Please refer to the documentation, which explains how to obtain these: [Viewing App Basic Information](https://developer.huawei.com/consumer/en/doc/distribution/app/agc-help-appinfo-0000001100014694).

  - `HUAWEI_HMAC_VERIFICATION_KEY` (optional)<br/>
    The HMAC verification key is unique to each upstream message webhook.
-The value can also be obtained from there.
+The value can also be obtained from the webhook configuration settings.

 #### AppGallery Connect API: